CraftAcademyLabs/ca_course/bmi_challenge/step_3_web_interface.md

 });
 ```

-Create the `index.html` file in the main project folder and add a htm form that we need to input the data we need to create a `Person` and calculate the BMI.
+Create the `index.html` file in the main project folder and add an HTML form that we need to input the data we need to create a `Person` and calculate the BMI.
 We also need to include jQuery (as we did in the `SpecRunner.html`) and make sure that the source files for `Person` and `BMICalculator` are loaded.

 **Go over the code below and make sure that you understand what is going on before you implement it.**